jkomkov/shopanion/README.md

 ### Core Features
 - **🌐 Universal Try-On**: Works on any e-commerce site out of the box.
-- **🎯 Photorealistic Results**: Gemini AI preserves your body shape, pose, and background.
+- **🎯 Photorealistic Results**: AI preserves your body shape, pose, and background.
-- **🎬 Instant Video Creation**: Turn try-on images into short, shareable video clips.
+- **⚡ Instant Popup Results**: See try-on results immediately in a clean popup interface.
 - **🧠 Smart Recommendations**: Learns your style and suggests new items you'll love.

 ## 🎯 How It Works